Bruce Straley: Career

-Bruce Straley grew up in Florida.
-He felt pressure from his mother to attend school after his brother and sister dropped out; since he felt that drawing was his only talent, he attended an art institute and received a degree in advertising design.
+Bruce Straley grew up near Tampa, Florida.
+He felt pressure from his mother to attend school after his brother and sister dropped out; since he felt that drawing was his only talent, he attended the Art Institute of Fort Lauderdale and received a degree in advertising design.
 When Straley heard about California from his friend, he decided to move to Los Angeles.
-After struggling to find a job in advertising, he applied for an art design position at Western Technologies Inc. At the job interview the following day, a programmer showed him footage from Sonic the Hedgehog and asked if he could make similar art; he said yes, and was offered the job by the end of the day.
+After struggling to find a job in advertising, he applied for an art design position at Western Technologies Inc. At the job interview the following day, a programmer showed him footage from Sonic the Hedgehog (1991) and asked if he could make similar art; he said he could, and was offered the job by the end of the day.
 He worked on a video game about Robosaurus for some time, though it was eventually canceled.

 Straley worked on two more games at Western Technologies Inc: the Menacer six-game cartridge in 1992, and X-Men in 1993.
 Following this, he formed a company, Pacific Softscape, with some ex-employees at Western Technologies.
 There, he worked as designer on Generations Lost in 1994.
 He felt too inexperienced to run a company, and did not get along with some of his coworkers, so the company disbanded in 1995.
 He left the industry for a short time, traveling to Europe, before moving to San Francisco in 1996 and receiving a job at Crystal Dynamics through a friend.
 There, Straley worked alongside several future Naughty Dog employees, including Amy Hennig, who later became creative director of the Uncharted series, Evan Wells, who later became co-president of Naughty Dog, and Danny Chan, who later worked as a lead programmer on Crash Team Racing.

 Straley worked as designer on Gex: Enter the Gecko (1998), and was promoted to game director for Gex 3: Deep Cover Gecko (1999).
 Around this time, some of his coworkers, including Wells and Chan, had moved to Naughty Dog in Santa Monica, California; Straley, unhappy with the development of Gex 3 and missing his friends, followed them and met Naughty Dog co-founder Jason Rubin.
 Having left during development, Straley was credited for "additional art" on Gex 3.
 In March 1999, Straley was employed at Naughty Dog; he was the fifteenth employee.